marciotenorio/AuthUnderTheHood/README.md

 When some action needs to be performed in specific pages the **IAuthorizationService** will find all requirement handlers that deal with those requirement of that action.

+# ASP.NET Core Identity

+The ideia is to standanrize all of the previous manual part about authorization/authentication.

+Main NuGet packages:
+>Handle UI in WebApp:
+>> AspNetCore.Identity.UI
+>
+> Use the functionalities:
+>> AspNetCore.Identity
+>
+> Link your users and to the concept of **user** of Identity:
+>> AspNetCore.Identity.EntityFrameworkCore